BatangISpartan/22nd-WRO-Future-Engineers-Ragno-Spartiat/README.md

 <pre>                     Instance 1                                                Instance 2   </pre>

 #### What should it do?
-The robot would drive past the red obstacle by going to the right side of its current straightforward section, and go back to the middle zone of its current straightforward section.
+The robot would drive past the red obstacle by going to the right side of its current straightforward section, then go back to the middle zone of its current straightforward section.
 When the orange line is detected after the above action was done, do Subprogram 2.2.
 ### 1.7.
 #### When would it happen?
-When the robot is in the middle part of the driving lane and there were no obstacles in front of it.
+When the robot is on the middle part of the driving lane and there were no obstacles in front of it.

 <img src="https://github.com/BatangISpartan/22nd-WRO-Future-Engineers-Ragno-Spartiat/assets/141935021/1d175e10-30ba-4799-80ac-e83b7aad76b2" width="420" height="680" />